 True Peruvian style cooking takes time.
 There are few modern conveniences in most Peruvian kitchens, and it’s rare to find a Peruvian cook who uses many canned or pre-packaged foods in their creations.
 Perhaps that’s what makes the food itself so special.
 From daily trips to the market to the slow cooking of beans and stews, the time and effort of preparation shines through in each bite.

 So how does one go about cooking Peruvian food?
 Fresh ingredients are a must for best flavor.
 Most Peruvians buy their food as needed each day.
 Meats and vegetables are picked up at the market, and breads fresh from the bakery.
 It helps to have the right seasoning, although there are substitutions that can be used in a pinch.
-If you have questions, you can find answers in our Peruvian Cuisine forum.
 Check out the following websites for Peruvian recipes that will have you cooking traditional food all on your own.

 Yanuq – Cooking in Peru – this site is very thorough, with a large choice of recipes arranged according to appetizer, soup, salad and so on. .
 I like that they show pictures of the aji (peppers) used to help you with your shopping.